seantempesta/re-natal/README.md

 Changes in .cljs files should be reflected in running application.

-Current limitation that this will reload whole application meaning the app-db will be restored to initial state
+Current limitation that this will reload whole application meaning the app-db will be restored to initial state.

 The REPL in android is not available...
 Contributions are welcome.